-BHS 2700 - Special Topics in Allied Health
+BHS 2700 - Special Topics in Allied Health 1-4 Credit hours

 Serves as a vehicle for specialized college study in specific healthcare content not otherwise covered by regular curriculum.
 This course is individually tailored for each student need for career pathway development and may be taught using individualized learning contracts or may be taught in traditional method for specific cohorts in specialized training experiences.